 34&43 (2006)

 I would chiefly attribute the origin of my vivid imagination to my childhood, through which I was very ill.
 Asthma attacks came mostly at night and I would often hallucinate, frequently conjuring the body-less bull's head that exists in this story.
 On more than one occasion the bull told me I would die aged thirty four, which did make that year of my life quite anxious.
 That was the genesis for this story, written in my thirty-ninth year.
 The need to write it came to me while I was reading One Hundred Years of Solitude.
 The infrequent mention of the number 187 in my story is reference to the page of One Hundred Years that I was on when this story came together in my head.
-I listened to the soundtrack of Chocolat on repeat while writing it.
+I listened to the soundtrack of Chocolat on repeat while writing it.34&43 is the most beloved of all these stories because it comes from who I am.
+I get emotional reading the last page of the story even having read it so many times.
+Apart from One Hundred Years of Solitude I had just finished reading Invitation to a Beheading, which informed the ending.
+I hope you find its subtitle matches the story: Magical.

 So there you have it.
 Snapshots will be coming soon to a Kindle near you.
 And in paperback a short time after.